 Signs and their meanings

-Road signs and their meanings most of us use the roads on a
+Most of us use the roads on a daily basis.
+With the vast amount

 Why know your traffic signs?